 Leverage test

-My analysis is based on CPR Water’s affiliate’s, John Rudisill’s (Rudisill) financial statements ending October 31, 2021.
+My analysis is based on CPR Water’s affiliate’s, John Rudisill’s (Rudisill), financial statements ending October 31, 2021.
 Rudisill, a 33.3% owner of CPR Water additionally provided a written guarantee that he is capable, available, and willing to cover temporary cash shortages for costs associated with this application.

 Rudisill’s financial statements, provided in confidential Attachment FB-1, report a debt-to-equity ratio of 0.44.
 Because the ratio is less than 1.0, Rudisill meets the test specified in 16 TAC § 24.11(e)(2)(A).
 Rudisill is also capable, available, and willing to cover temporary cash shortages.
-Therefore, through its affiliate, Rudisill, I recommend a finding CPR Water meets the leverage test specified in 16 TAC § 24.11(e)(2)(E).
+Therefore, through its affiliate Rudisill, I recommend a finding that CPR Water meets the leverage test specified in 16 TAC § 24.11(e)(2)(E).

 Operations test